MichalMalyska/personal_website/_includes/bragsheet.md

 * Led the MLOps + DevOps efforts to integrate ML into dev and staging cloud environments allowing for end-to-end model testing for releases which allowed the team to move away from on-prem testing
 * Led code review and tech debt improvement sprints across the entire python stack
 * Designed and implemented APIs for vending model predictions
-* Roadmapped a new MLOps initiative to allow for better data and model monitoring (Feast + MLFlow + Seldon)
+* Roadmapped and oversaw a new MLOps initiative to allow for better data and model monitoring (Feast + MLFlow + Seldon)
 * Led internal R&D efforts on new modelling schemes to improve the existing products

 # UofT - Teaching (2020-2023)